“You are going to live in chronic pain the rest of your life,” the doctor told me.

 Already I had felt this indescribable, anguishing, chronic pain for too long.
 Previously, I had a low-back herniated disc from a work related injury as an occupational therapist.
 My L5 nerve was damaged after a forceful administration of an epidural was given to treat the herniation.
 Horror-struck, acid-like pain burned down my right lower leg and foot, which became paralyzed.
 My uncle, a neurologist, and another doctor intervened three weeks later and immediately a surgery was scheduled to remove the disc.
 The day of surgery, the neurosurgeon told me I had a 70-percent chance of never regaining any functional ability in my leg and foot.
 This number reverberated in my head as I prepped for my first of three back surgeries.

-That surgery led to complications of a vertebral segment fracturing off, cutting through my nerve sheathe, causing spinal fluid leakage; two staph infections, one of which was osteomyelitis in my vertebra, eating it away and causing bone marrow inflammation and ceaseless, uncontrollable muscle spasms.
+That surgery led to complications of a vertebral segment fracturing off, cutting through my dura, causing spinal fluid leakage, and two staph infections, one of which was osteomyelitis in my vertebra, eating it away and causing bone marrow inflammation and ceaseless, uncontrollable muscle spasms.
 This all went misdiagnosed for one month before I took a taxi to the emergency room and was admitted because I was in “too much pain to care for ‘myself’”.
-I received my second back surgery to repair the neural sheathe.
+By the way, I called the ambulance and they refused to pick me up, stating I sounded “too young” to have these problems (I was 27-years-old at the time), and I “didn’t know what ‘I’ was talking about saying spinal fluid was leaking.”
+Thank goodness for my doctor calling the taxi for me…and paying for it!
+I received my second back surgery to take out the fragmented bone and repair the neural sheathe.
 Then I was given two months of oral antibiotics, with six weeks of intravenous antibiotics delivered through a PICC line (an IV line placed in my arm’s vein, extending to the heart, with the line’s opposite end attached to a medicine box that I carried around my waist).

 Vividly, I still remember lying in my hospital bed in utter fear of moving.
 Even the slightest movement caused more spasms and pain to wrench through me.
 I was shamefully jealous of those patients I heard so easily walking outside my hospital door.
 Clutching my bedrail in agony, fighting my way through each convulsion, I clung to my belief that everything happens for a reason.
 My hope that I might discover an answer kept me going.